Property Insurance Claim Questions & Answers

 A homeowner's policy can cover damages caused by fire, windstorms, hail, lightning and vandalism among other perils.
 Typically, damage caused by floods and earthquakes are excluded.

-If you're still wondering whether your specific damage is covered, please call us at 800.252.4633 from 8AM to 6PM, EST to speak to a Claim professional.
+If you're still wondering whether your specific damage is covered, please call us at 800.252.4633 from 8AM to 6PM, EST and ask to speak to a Loss Consultation Specialist.
 If you’ve decided to file a claim, click here to get started.

 To learn more about home insurance coverage, visit our Homeowners Insurance Coverage page.